alippman2002/alec-knitout/README.md

 Simple knit programs which generate a .k Knitout file are found in initial_dev folder.

 Pixel-based development for the square waterbomb tessellation fold are in the pixel folder.
 Pixel inputs used to debug and to create varying origami knits are found in pixel/pixel_ref.
-The .k files geneerated for each tessellation knit can also be referenced.
+The .k files generated for each tessellation knit can also be referenced.

 To use pixel.py, create a pixel input using white, red, and black: